hannahro15/ready-steady-eat/README.md

 ### Fixed bugs

 - Fixed footer so it is at the bottom of the page.
-- Made images all the same size so it looks more uniform in the product containers
+- Made images all the same size so it looks more uniform in the product containers.
 - Footer overlapping content in page on some pages.
 - Order total showing zero amount on order confirmation and in profile after adding product to basket and going through the checkout procedure.
-Samll fix within the template tags in the html.
+Small fix within the template tags in the html.
 - Small responsiveness issue on the bag page on mobile devices.

 ### Unfixed bugs